Stock market today: Stocks slump worldwide as allure grows to buy a Treasury bill and chill

 He sees the Fed on a path where it can “simply wait until something goes wrong and then deliver either small cuts in response to a smaller growth threat, similar to the insurance cuts of 2019, or substantial cuts in response to a full recession,” he wrote in a report.

 High rates slow the economy and raise the pressure across the financial industry.
 Earlier this spring, they helped lead to three high-profile collapses of U.S. banks.
-They also hurt prices for all kinds of investments, but they often hit hardest on those bid up on hopes for big growth far out in the future.
+They also hurt prices for all kinds of investments.
+The hardest hit tend to be those bid up on hopes for big growth far out in the future.
 That’s why tech stocks often swing in particular with expectations for rates.

 Stock markets elsewhere around the world were much weaker.

-New Zealand's benchmark index fell less than 0.1% as figures released Thursday by Statistics New Zealand indicated the economy expanded at a 3.2% annual pace in the April-June quarter.
+New Zealand's benchmark index held steadier after figures released Thursday by Statistics New Zealand indicated the economy expanded at a 3.2% annual pace in the April-June quarter.
 Finance Minister Grant Robertson said the economy was turning a corner and growing at twice the rate predicted by economists.

 AP Business Writers Matt Ott and Elaine Kurtenbach and AP Writer Nick Perry contributed.